-It was the first time he referred to me as something he desired.
+Seth said he liked me.
 Did this mean we were more than friends?
 It gave me confidence and made me anxious at the same time.
 I’d never kissed a guy or even held hands with one.
-I was pretty sure his experience vastly outpaced my own.
+His experience definitely outpaced my own.
 And what if he saw me as just some little kid?

-Despite my inexperience, I’d do everything I could to match him in every way.
+Despite my inexperience, I swore to myself I’d do everything I could to match him in every way.

 “Yep, this is where the magic happens.
 I’d give you a sample of our music, but we kind of suck.”

 I laughed.
 How humble.
 He’d told me a little bit about his band.
-Skull Necklace was their name, and they played some kind of heavy metal—death metal or black metal, I didn’t know the difference.
+Skull Necklace was their name, and they played some kind of heavy metal.
 Seth hadn’t told me much more than that, but I’d sensed from the way he talked about them, he wasn’t exactly happy with the situation.

 “Have a seat.”
 He pulled out his phone and fiddled with it.
-A woman’s sultry voice filtered out through the speakers.
-I recognized the artist, and Seth seemed impressed that I knew her.
+Lana Del Rey’s sultry voice filtered out through the speakers.
+I recognized the song, and Seth seemed impressed that I knew her.

-He settled down next to me on the couch while I tucked my hands between my knees and tried to keep my toes from tapping.
+Seth settled down next to me on the couch with his arm stretched casually across the back of it while I tucked my hands between my knees and tried to keep my toes from tapping.
 Seth had a way of commanding the room, even in repose.

-“So, what are you taking pictures of these days?” he asked.
+“So, what are you taking pictures of these days?”
+Seth asked.
 I couldn’t recall talking to him about my photography, though I’d shot a few pictures for the school blog at their request.

 “Have you seen my stuff?”